History of Islam in southern Italy: Deportation of the last Muslims from Lucera (1300)

+During Aragonese rule (1412-1516)

+During Sicily's time in the Crown of Aragon, the Spanish Inquisition arrived on the island.
+The first Muslim executed during this period was a "renegade" convert, Olivieri de Mauro, who was burned in auto-da-fé on August 11, 1506.
+This "renegade", however, would be the only person executed by the inquisition in Sicily during the rule of Ferdinand II, which "functioned rather carefully" there.

 During Spanish rule (1516–1713)

 In the early years of Spanish rule, many Muslims or former Muslims were held as slaves in Sicily and accounted for a significant portion of Sicily's population.
 Such population was no longer present in Sicily by the early 17th century when, to escape the Spanish inquisition of the Moriscos (Muslims who had converted to Christianity) in the Iberian peninsula, a few Moriscos migrated to Sicily.
 During this time there were several attempts to rid Sicily of its formerly Muslim population.
 Unlike the Jewish Neofiti, however, it is doubtful that the order was carried out in practice.
-The main reason that some former Muslims were able to remain in Sicily was that they were openly supported by The Duke of Osuna, now officially installed as viceroy in Palermo, advocated to the Spanish monarch in Madrid for allowing the Moriscos to stay in Sicily, exempting them from enslavement or from expulsion to Barbary, as long as they wanted “to be Christians and live accordingly.”
+The main reason that some former Muslims were able to remain in Sicily was that they were openly supported by the Duke of Osuna, now officially installed as viceroy in Palermo, advocated to the Spanish monarch in Madrid for allowing the Moriscos to stay in Sicily, exempting them from enslavement or from expulsion to Barbary, as long as they wanted “to be Christians and live accordingly.”
 On many occasions, the Duke of Osuna openly stressed the heroism of the Moors who had freed eight Christian prisoners in Bizerte, Tunisia.
 They were presented in such a positive light that Osuna did not hesitate to take them into his service.